 - Simulation models of the research vessel Gunnerus are available from previous R&D projects.
 The use case for operational planning demonstrate how these models are converted to FMUs and run with CSE software.
 Challenges related to tightly coupled models and co-simulation is an important topic for the next step.

 To make a collaborative simulation platform a success, proper mechanisms for protection of intellectual property rights for those supplying models or data to a simulation, as well as ownership to results are essential.
-DNV GL presented how solutions for this can be implemented on for the OSP.
+DNV presented how solutions for this can be implemented on for the OSP.
 All partners where engaged in brain-storming sessions aiming to map intended use and corresponding requirements for a future platform.
 This session together with overall feedback during the workshop provided valuable input to development of the required platform features.